 It’s also a good idea to look back on the last year and note all the good and positive things that have happened to you both personally and professionally.
 I have just written a post about our blogging year review where I looked at my most popular and best posts of the year.
 It was lovely to look back as you sometimes forget things you have done and experienced as the year goes on.

-Mine this year are to: make sure I always cleanse and tone my face before bed (I never go to bed with make up on but I don’t often ‘wash the day away’ before bedtime!), and to write at least 1 of my own blog posts on my blog each week as I write a lot of reviews but nothing like this post for example.
-This is part of my bigger target of making more money from my blog this year, but I will go into more detail in my next post about blogging targets.
+Mine this year are to; make sure I always cleanse and tone my face before bed (I never go to bed with make up on but I don’t often ‘wash the day away’ before bedtime!), and to write blog posts a week ahead as I’m always ‘behind’!
+This is part of my bigger target of making more money from my blog this year, but I have gone into more detail in my blogging targets post.

 Get some fresh air

 Sometimes just getting out into the fresh air and going for a walk, a run, or a bike ride can be enough to blow the cobwebs off and get us going again.
+It’s a great way to beat the post-Christmas blues!
 I find if I have had a bad night with the girls or feeling a bit stressed or tired, going for a 20-minute walk really helps to sort my head out!
 There is also the added bonus of keeping fit and getting 20 minutes with your own thoughts too!